Analyze Experiment Results

 Periodic runs of metrics jobs are intended to give you up-to-date metrics.
 The metrics are always calculated from the beginning of the experiment.

-When you view experiment metrics and statistics in App Insights, that information reflects the experiment’s state the last time the metrics jobs ran.
+When you view experiment metrics and statistics, that information reflects the experiment’s state the last time the metrics jobs ran.
 When you stop an experiment, it is especially important that you verify that the end-of-experiment metrics jobs have run.

 Navigate to Collections > Jobs.